Vision is key to your child's learning

 We all know that children need to go to the dentist every six months and to the pediatrician yearly for a well-child visit; but did you know that kids should also have a yearly eye exam?
 You may be wondering if this is really necessary.
 The answer is yes.
-If you have been in your child’s classroom this school year, you understand how big of a role his or her vision plays in learning.
-From smart boards to tablets and laptops, our kids’ visual system is in demand all day.
+A quick check-in with your child will show just how much good sight means for good learning.
+From smart boards to tablets, laptops and beyond, our kids’ visual system is in demand all day.
 Every parent wants to give their child the best chance to learn and develop, but can you remember when your child’s last eye exam was?
-If your answer is more than two years ago, it’s time to schedule an exam.
+If your answer is more than a year ago, it’s time to schedule an exam.

 Children often will not voice concern if they can’t see because, for many, this is how their vision has always been and they have nothing to compare it to.
 Here are some behaviors that suggest your child may need glasses.

-Here are four reasons why it is so important for your little one to have an eye exam before he/she starts 4K.
+Four reasons why it is so important for your little one to have an eye exam before they start school this year:

 • Screening does not take the place of an eye exam.
 There is a common misconception that a vision screening is the same as a comprehensive eye exam.
 A screening at a pediatrician’s office or at school is a quick way to indicate whether there is a need for further evaluation.
 A screening often only assesses one or two areas of vision and cannot diagnose eye or vision problems.
 During a complete eye exam, not only will your child’s vision be tested, but the doctor will also look at your child’s ability to focus their eyes properly and the teaming skills of their eyes.
 In addition your child’s color vision and eye health will be assessed.